micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 2.md

-Yet to us God has unveiled _and_ revealed them by _and_ through His Spirit, for the [Holy] Spirit searches diligently, exploring _and_ examining everything, even sounding the profound and bottomless things of God [the [^f]divine counsels and things hidden and beyond man's scrutiny].
+Yet to us God has unveiled _and_ revealed them by _and_ through His Spirit, for the [Holy] Spirit searches diligently, exploring _and_ examining everything, even sounding the profound and bottomless things of God [the divine counsels and things hidden and beyond man's scrutiny].